 Board of Directors

-Greg Peace has been a Mortgage Consultant for 14 years.
+Greg Peace has been a Mortgage Consultant for 17 years.
 He is a partner with a local firm, Mortgage Alliance.
 Greg currently volunteers with Kamloops West Rotary as well as Civilian Air Search and Rescue Association(CASARA).
-The father of two amazing children, a 14 year old daughter and an 11 year old son, Greg enjoys the outdoors – camping, hunting and dirtbiking as well as watching his children play sports.
+The father of two amazing children, a 17-year-old daughter and an 14-year-old son, Greg enjoys the outdoors – camping, hunting and dirt biking as well as watching his children play sports.
 Greg is currently serving on the investment committee.